 The modest dues of the Association, which includes the member's subscription to the SOUTHERN MEDICAL JOURNAL, keeps membership in this scientific organization well within the financial reach of all physicians.
-Effective July 1,1992, the annual dues were set at \$100, payable in advance, with membership effective on the date of the application.
+Effective January 1, 2000, the annual dues were set at \$150, payable in advance, with membership effective on the date of the application.

-Life membership is available to members in good standing upon application and the payment of the appropriate fee according to the following table:
+Life membership is available to members in good standing upon application and the payment of the appropriate fee.